keum/WaParcelViewer/README.md

 - Used [Mapbox gl-inspect](https://www.npmjs.com/package/mapbox-gl-inspect) tool to identify clickable selected individual parcel
 - Used [Mapbox gl-geocode](https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-geocoder/)
 - One can use [bl.ocks.org](https://bl.ocks.org/-/about) tool to test web map and deploy

+# Bright.json
+This is a file was that exported from Maputnik after it's been stylized.

+# index.html
+This is a web file that includes API to display the parcel data and web functionality.